I’ve used that term a lot on twitter, and was asked to define it.

 Why write a post like this?

-Well, beyond the necessity of defining the terms we use, if we are genuinely interested in achieving A-list soccer quality, we must understand the status-quo.
+Well, beyond the necessity of defining the terms we use, if we are genuinely interested in achieving soccer greatness, we must understand the status-quo.

 A huge part of which is identifying and understanding the creators and supporters of the status quo.